 - Social activities on weekends

 - And the like.

-The NVC senior transportation service is professionally managed by paid dispatcher services.
+The Northwest Valley Connect Arizona senior transportation service is professionally managed by paid dispatcher services.
 A transportation-specific software program makes sure that the company is always efficient in serving clients.
 For trips, NVC uses passenger vehicles, a combination of volunteer-owned cars and other vehicles that are donated by community residents.

 Since NVC operates with passenger vehicles and does not have options for vans or buses with wheelchair lifts, the service may not be suitable for passengers in wheelchairs.
 However, to ensure your wheelchair-dependent loved one will still get the transportation they need, you can talk to NVC’s Mobility Manager so he or she can refer you to other available resources within the area.